FBI Testimony on Trump Assassination & Netanyahu Speech Pt. 1

 Those accords saw peace forged between Israel and four Arab countries, and they were supported by Republicans and Democrats alike.

-We could call — I have a name for this new alliance.
+We could call, I have a name for this new alliance.

 I think we should call it the Abraham Alliance.

-Like Americans, Israelis were relieved that President Trump emerged safe and sound from that dastardly attack on him.
+Like Americans, Israelis were relieved that President Trump emerged safe and sound from that dastardly attack on him, dastardly attack on American democracy.

 There is no room for political violence in democracies.

-I also want to thank President Trump for all the things he did for Israel, From recognizing Israel's sovereignty over the Golan Heights to confronting Iran's aggression to recognizing Jerusalem as our capital and moving the American embassy there.
+I also want to thank President Trump for all the things he did for Israel, from recognizing Israel's sovereignty over the Golan Heights, to confronting Iran's aggression, to recognizing Jerusalem as our capital and moving the American embassy there.

 That's Jerusalem, our eternal capital, never to be divided again.

-Despite these times of upheaval, I'm hopeful about the future.
+My dear friends, Democrats and Republicans, despite these times of upheaval, I'm hopeful about the future.

 I'm hopeful about Israel because my people, the Jewish people, emerged from the depths of hell from dispossession and genocide.